oschrenk/notes/company.md

 - everybody and not only developers have access to source repositories
 - everybody can see the code from other developers and projects
 - everybody can fork the source code and file pull requests
+- code is user driven not project driven (source control system should support that (see [github](http://github.com/) )

 ### Style ###